ZehuaWang/mytomcat/README.md

     3. Use output stream to send the respond line and respond header to the client
     4. Send the demo.html which is in memory to the client
     5. Release the respurce

+### Step Four
+Create a tomcat that can run a java code on the server and respond the result to the client

+    Client Side :
+    1. Same as above

+    Server side :
+    1. Server read the Config data into a map
+    2. Get the http request
+    3. parse the request path
+    4. Get the related path from map
+    5. Use reflection to create servlet in the memory
+    6. Send Http respond header to the client
+    7. Invoke the init and service method in the servlet